giantomm/IRSA/README.md

 ## Purpose
 This repository holds a Shiny App and the R scripts used to simulate the financial statements of SVB.
 The app should allow users to play around and try the interest rate scenarios for their own financial institution(s).

+## Link to App
+The app can be run here: https://giantom.shinyapps.io/IRSA/